ManOfFeathers/fractal-practice/README.md

   self.screenshot(self.c, "output/old_rug_{}.gif".format(self.screen_count))
 ```

 ##### rug.py repeats this function eight times, with variables for the coordinates adjusted as needed.
+The lines of code that take screenshots can be commented out to avoid creating five to six gigabytes' worth of GIF images.

-##### After messing around with that method, which sucks up time and hard drive space, Jean and I created the function that draws each layer one at a time.
+##### After messing around with that method, which sucks up time and hard drive space, [Jean](https://github.com/kobejean) and I created the function that draws each layer one at a time.
 This required a for loop that never stops repeating, which means the user must manually close the program to terminate it.

 ![](rug.gif)